-The Dissemination and Communication Plan (DCP) will be developed considering communications within the consortium (in coherence with WP1), the associated partners, as well as (in coherence with WP2) industry, civil protection actors, policy makers, stakeholders and the end-users.
-This deliverable will also include identification of the target audiences and setting the measures (using indicators such as number and nature of event attendees/end user feedback) for the expected impact of the dissemination and communication activities.
-Additionally, this strategy will also map other relevant EU funded projects and policy activities within which SAFETY4RAILS can contribute to.
+The Dissemination and Communication Plan (DCP) was developed considering communications within the consortium (in coherence with WP1), the associated partners, as well as (in coherence with WP2) industry, civil protection actors, policy makers, stakeholders and the end-users.
+This deliverable also includes the identification of the target audiences and setting the measures (using indicators such as the number and nature of event attendees/end user feedback) for the expected impact of the dissemination and communication activities.
+Additionally, this strategy also maps other relevant EU-funded projects and policy activities within which SAFETY4RAILS can contribute to.
 The latter will be updated as the project progresses further.